MHMD1001/Real-Time-Weather-Data-Streaming/README.md

 Python script using PySpark that consumes data from Kafka, processes it, and writes it to both HDFS and Hive.

 #### HDFS:
-Hadoop Distributed File System (HDFS) is used for storing raw data.
+Hadoop Distributed File System (HDFS) is used for storing raw Hive data.

 #### Spark:
 Apache Spark is employed for real-time data processing.
-It consumes data from Kafka, performs transformations, and writes the processed data to both HDFS and Hive.
+It consumes data from Kafka, performs transformations, and writes the processed data to Hive.

 #### Hive:
 Apache Hive is used as a data warehouse.
 It stores the processed weather data in tabular form, making it queryable using SQL-like syntax.